-By doing so you will realize you not are the only person to have suffered such abuse.
+By doing so you will realize you aren’t the only person to have suffered such abuse.
 Our stories are all different yet experientially identical.

-When caught on the hop and you feeling obliged to say yes, just take a breath and say “I will let you know if it is possible”.
+When caught on the hop and feeling obliged to say yes, just take a breath and say “I will let you know if it’s possible”.
 A perfect get-out clause when you can’t say NO. Want to learn more about boundaries and how to set and maintain them?
 Learn all you need to know in The Healing Academy module about personal boundaries.

-Although self-care is way more than mud masks and pedicures, we still recommend that you indulge yourself in pampering treatments as often as you can because you are worthy, even if it is only soaking your feet, putting on make up or taking time out of a busy schedule to read a book.
+Although self-care is way more than mud masks and pedicures, we still recommend that you indulge yourself in pampering treatments as often as you can because you are worthy, even if it is only soaking your feet, putting on makeup or taking time out of a busy schedule to read a book.

 #9 Find Healing Tools That Work For You